1992 Spanish Grand Prix: Race report

 At the start of the race, in damp conditions, Patrese got by Schumacher and Senna.
-Ferrari driver Jean Alesi made a good start from 8th on the grid to third into the first corner on the first lap, forcing other drivers to take defensive actions and drop back.
-Senna dropped from third all the way to seventh.
-But, he recovered two positions to fifth during the first lap.
+Ferrari driver Jean Alesi made a good start from eighth on the grid to third into the first corner on the first lap, forcing other drivers to take defensive actions and drop back.
+Senna dropped from third all the way to seventh, he recovered two positions to fifth during the first lap.
 The order was: Mansell, Patrese, Alesi, Schumacher, Senna and Capelli.

 Andrea de Cesaris became the first retirement in the Tyrrell with an engine problem on lap 3 where he retired in the pits.
 Brundle meanwhile had spun off on the main straight into retirement with a clutch problem by lap 5.
 Schumacher attacked and passed Alesi on lap 7.
 Berger tried to do the same but tipped Alesi into a spin, putting the Frenchman behind Senna and Capelli as well.
 By, now the rain intensified, and Patrese spun off on lap 20 while trying to lap a backmarker.
 This put Mansell ahead of Schumacher, Senna, Berger, Capelli and Alesi.
 Maurício Gugelmin had spun into the pit wall on lap 25 meaning more disaster for the Jordan team, as he was the only one to qualify for the race.

 Alesi pitted for fresh tyres halfway through the race, and soon began to charge up through the field as the rain intensified despite making contact with both Gerhard Berger in the McLaren and Mika Häkkinen in the Lotus forcing the Finn to spin off the track whilst trying to lap him, who eventually retired after 56 laps from spinning off.
 He cruised past Berger for fourth and began to close in quickly on Senna and Schumacher.
-With two laps to go Senna spun off and into the wall trying to lap Martini, although he was still classified 9th; he had already spun and recovered a few laps earlier.
-At the same time, Capelli spun off as well (The Italian was classified 10th).
+With two laps to go Senna spun off and into the wall trying to lap Martini, although he was still classified ninth; he had already spun and recovered a few laps earlier.
+At the same time, Capelli spun off as well (The Italian was classified tenth).

 Mansell continued his perfect record in 1992 with his fourth win of the season from Schumacher, Alesi, Berger, Alboreto and Pierluigi Martini, but for the first time in the season his Williams team did not score a 1-2 finish.
 Martin Brundle scored his fourth consecutive retirement of the season in his Benetton, it was proven to be a clutch failure by lap 2 causing the Benetton to eventually spin into retirement on lap 5.